-Tramadol hydrochloride extended-release tablets are:
+Tramadol hydrochloride and acetaminophen tablets are:

-- A strong prescription pain medicine that contains an opioid (narcotic) that is used to manage pain severe enough to require daily around-the-clock, long-term treatment with an opioid, when other pain treatments such as non-opioid pain medicines or immediate-release opioid medicines do not treat your pain well enough or you cannot tolerate them. - A long-acting (extended-release) opioid pain medicine that can put you at risk for overdose and death.
-Even if you take your dose correctly as prescribed you are at risk for opioid addiction, abuse, and misuse that can lead to death. - Not for use to treat pain that is not around-the-clock.
+- A strong prescription pain medicine that contains an opioid (narcotic) that is used for the short-term (five days or less) management of acute pain, when other pain treatments such as non-opioid pain medicines do not treat your pain well enough or you cannot tolerate them. - An opioid pain medicine that can put you at risk for overdose and death.
+Even if you take your dose correctly as prescribed you are at risk for opioid addiction, abuse, and misuse that can lead to death.

-Important information about tramadol hydrochloride extended-release tablets:
+Important information about tramadol hydrochloride and acetaminophen tablets:

-- Get emergency help or call 911 right away if you take too many tramadol hydrochloride extended-release tablets (overdose).
-When you first start taking tramadol hydrochloride extended-release tablets, when your dose is changed, or if you take too many (overdose), serious or life-threatening breathing problems that can lead to death may occur. - Talk to your healthcare provider about naloxone, a medicine for the emergency treatment of an opioid overdose. - Taking tramadol hydrochloride extended-release tablets with other opioid medicines, benzodiazepines, alcohol, or other central nervous system depressants (including street drugs) can cause severe drowsiness, decreased awareness, breathing problems, coma, and death. - Never give anyone else your tramadol hydrochloride extended-release tablets.
-They could die from taking them.
-Selling or giving away tramadol hydrochloride extended-release tablets is against the law. - Store tramadol hydrochloride extended-release tablets securely, out of sight and reach of children, and in a location not accessible by others, including visitors to the home.
+- Get emergency help or call 911 right away if you take too much tramadol hydrochloride and acetaminophen tablets (overdose).
+When you first start taking tramadol hydrochloride and acetaminophen tablets, when your dose is changed, or if you take too much (overdose), serious or life-threatening breathing problems that can lead to death may occur.
+Talk to your healthcare provider about naloxone, a medicine for the emergency treatment of an opioid overdose. - Tramadol hydrochloride and acetaminophen tablets can cause severe drowsiness, breathing problems (respiratory depression), coma and death when taken with benzodiazepines or other medicines that depress consciousness. - Never give anyone else your tramadol hydrochloride and acetaminophen tablets.
+They could die from taking it.
+Selling or giving away tramadol hydrochloride and acetaminophen tablets are against the law. - Store tramadol hydrochloride and acetaminophen tablets securely, out of sight and reach of children, and in a location not accessible by others, including visitors to the home. - Get emergency help right away if you take more than 4,000 mg of acetaminophen in 1 day.
+Taking tramadol hydrochloride and acetaminophen tablets with other products that contain acetaminophen can lead to serious liver problems and death.